yangjiaolong/Go-ICP/README.md

 * ___Make sure you tune the trimming percentage in the configuration file properly___,  if there are some outliers in the data pointset (i.e., some regions that are not overlapped by the model pointset).
 Note that a small portion of outliers may lead to competely wrong result if no trimming is used.
 Refer to our TPAMI paper for more details.

+* ___Do NOT subsample the model points!___.
+Since we use 3D distance transform for closest distance computation, model point number does not affect running speed.
+Subsampling the model points may increase the optimal registration error thus slowing down the BnB convergance.

 * Building 3D distance transform with (default) 300 discrete nodes in each dimension takes about 20-25s in our experiments.
 Using smaller values can reduce memory and building time costs, but it will also degrade the distance accuracy.

 ### Other langueage